New phone app puts fans more in touch with favourite bands

-LONDON Your smart phone could be smarter than you when it comes to listening to live music, thanks to technology developed by London start-up UntapTV that uses sound codes to provide song lyrics, photos and offer products.
+LONDON Oct 15 Your smartphone could be smarter than you when it comes to listening to live music, thanks to technology developed by London start-up UntapTV that uses sound codes to provide song lyrics, photos and offer products.

 Terence Tow, who founded UntapTV with his Cambridge University friend Tee Vachiramon, said concert-goers had liked the technology at a test event with the band Maroon 5 at the Mercedes-Benz Arena in Shanghai.